xysun/regex/README.md

 A regex engine in Python following Thompson's Algorithm.
-This will perform significantly better than the backtracking approach implemented in Python's `re` module over some pathological patterns.
+This will perform significantly better than the backtracking approach implemented in Python's `re` module on some pathological patterns.

 It has the same interface as Python's `re` module: